aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/_index.md

 Here are some of our most popular tutorials to get you started and beyond:

 * ### [Getting Started with Aspose.Email for Java](./getting-started/)
     Begin your journey with **Aspose.Email for Java**.
 Learn how to install the API, configure licensing, and build your first email applications.
-Master the basics quickly with our easy-to-follow, step-by-step guides.
+Master the basics quickly with our easy-to-follow, step‑by‑step guides.

 * ### [Core Email Message Operations in Java](./email-message-operations/)
     Explore comprehensive email message handling techniques with **Aspose.Email for Java**.
 Learn to create, load, save, and convert email messages between popular formats like **EML**, **MSG**, and **MHTML** using practical tutorials and code examples.